InstaGenome/.github/README.md

   --bqsr <reference fasta> <read1.fastq> [<read2.fastq>]
 ```

-## How to activate license
+== How to activate a license

-All InstaGenome commands require a valid license except "version" and "help"
+All InstaGenome commands require a valid license except 'version' and 'help'
 commands.
-You have to activate your license before executing InstaGenome.
+The user should activate a license before executing InstaGenome.
-If InstaGenome could not find a valid license information, InstaGenome would
+If InstaGenome cannot find a valid license, a procecss to activate a license
-start the process to activate a license.
+will begin.

-You can activate your license by using the 'license' command and then typing
+The user can activate a license by using 'license' command and typing a product
-your product key as follows:
+key as follows:
 ```
 $ instagenome license
 License activation required.